snwight/gol/README.md

 ===
 Conway's Game of Life as an OTP-compliant application

+Start an Erlang shell from the gol/ root directory:

+	erl -pa ./ebin -gol

+From the Erlang shell, start the application:

+	application:start(gol).

-Default world grid is 60 by 80 by 1 cells (i.e. a planar world), set in erlang environment variable:
+The default world grid is 60 by 80 by 1 cells (i.e. a 2-D planar world), set in erlang environment variable:
 {dimensions, [60, 80, 1]}}.
+One-dimensional (i.e. linear) worlds are now supported, just set Rows to 1:
+{dimensions, [1, 80, 1]}}.

-Default rule set is Conway's 'B3/S23', set in erlang environment variable:
+The default rule set is Conway's 'B3/S23', set in erlang environment variable:
 {rules, {[3], [2, 3]}}.
-Much fun can be had changing those parameters to make more hostile or more fecund environments.
-Rule changes take place between world creations - ie. the cells are not dynamically alterable once they're running.

-Internally the server is almost ready to handle a three dimensional world, that will be the next significant change outside of some minor bug fixes that need attention.

-Use application:set_env() in erlang shell or set env in shell invocation as, e.g.:

-	erl -pa ./ebin -gol dimensions "[Rows, Cols, Layers]" rules "{[Born], [Survive]}"

-From erlang shell, start the application:

-	application:start(gol).
+ A collection of predefined rules (see below) is now available via the new rules() function:

+	gol_server:rule(<<rule_name>>).

 Seed the world either with a custom-defined list of cells to activate:

 	gol_server:seed([ CellKey1, CellKey2, CellKey3, ...CellKeyN ]).